 Kim Dotcom Wants to Keep Your Virtual Life Private

 Setting up your computer to handle encrypted communications can be a real fucking nightmare.
-Figuring out your public and private keys, your OTR plugins for your Pidgin, and getting linked up to Tor is a lot of work for someone who doesn't know what they're doing.
-Which you'll probably empathize with, considering—like me—you probably don't know what any of those words mean or do.
+Sorting your public and private keys; your OTR plugins for your Pidgin and getting linked up to Tor is a lot of work for someone who doesn't know what they're doing.
+Which you'll probably empathise with, considering – like me – it's unlikely that you know what any of those words mean or do.

-Luckily MEGA, the company set up by internet activist-cum-tech celeb Kim Dotcom, among others, wants to change all that by providing a service that allows any activist, businessman, or paranoid Luddite grandmother to send and receive encrypted emails without virtual strangers snooping around all up in their business.
-To find out more, I called up Vikram Kumar, the CEO of MEGA, to talk about the internet today, the business of selling privacy, and how a company can promise security in a post-Snowden world.
+Luckily, MEGA – the company set-up by internet activist-cum-tech celeb Kim Dotcom, among others – wants to change all that, providing a service that allows any activist, businessman or paranoid, Luddite grandmother to send and receive encrypted emails without virtual strangers snooping around in their business.
+To find out if this was really an important issue at all, I rang up Vikram Kumar, the CEO of MEGA, to talk about the internet today, the business of selling privacy and how a company can promise security in a post-Snowden world.

-Vikram Kumar: There has been a massive undermining of trust—we now have to have a default assumption that the internet is an untrusted environment.
-The number of people who doubt whether Silicon Valley-type companies are able to protect their privacy, even if the companies wanted to, has changed.
+Vikram Kumar: There has been a massive undermining of trust – we now have to have a default assumption that the internet is an untrusted environment.
+The number of people who doubt whether US based, Silicon Valley-type companies are able to protect their privacy, even if the companies wanted to, has changed.
 If you don't know who to trust, you trust no one at all.

-Does that mean there's a new gap in the market for reliable communication companies?
+Does that mean there's now a gap in the market for reliable communication companies?

 There's always been a need for journalists or activists to remain anonymous or to protect their identity and contacts online.
 What hasn't been there is a perceived need [for internet privacy] by the average person.
 What's changed is an emerging mass market for privacy.